jzawodn/arm-neon-vfp-test/README.md

 Usage
 -----

-On an ARM system with a C compile and standard toolchain, you can just type `make -i` and it'll compile and run.
+On an ARM system with a C compiler and standard toolchain, you can just type `make -i` and it'll compile and run.
 It will attempt to build the same code as 5 different binaries that differ only in their compile-time
 flags: